uilicious/KittenRouter/README.md

 You can use [NPM modules in Cloudflare](https://developers.cloudflare.com/workers/writing-workers/using-npm-modules/), like how we did for Inboxkitten API component, just that you will need webpack to help compact your scripts into a single `.js` file and this single `.js` file will be used in your Cloudflare worker.

-Similarly, if you want to use Kitten Router on your Cloudflare script, you can just follow the 7 steps below to achieve it.
+Similarly, if you want to use KittenRouter on your Cloudflare script, you can just follow the 7 steps below to achieve it.

 #### Step 1: Installing the necessary packages
 KittenRouter is published in npm repository and you can install it as an NPM module.